Nayomini Weerasooriya — Her Story | Satynmag.com

 In her own words.

-Six insights from three decades of building as a woman in Sri Lanka — drawn from her newsletter, her writing, and the conversations she keeps having with women who are just starting.
+Six insights from three decades of building as a woman in Sri Lanka — drawn from her newsletter, writing, and the conversations she keeps having with women just starting out.

-On reinvention "Taking satynmag digital in 2013 was the hardest editorial decision I ever made.
-It was also the one that kept us alive.
-You do not always get to know which decisions those are until afterwards."
-On the 2013 pivot — and what she learned about knowing when something needs to change.
+On reinvention "Taking Satynmag digital in 2013 was the hardest editorial decision I ever made.
+It was also the one that kept us alive."
+On the 2013 pivot — and knowing when something needs to change.

-On persistence "There was a year I nearly shut satynmag down.
-I did not because I could not imagine being the person who gave up on something Sri Lankan women needed.
-That clarity got me through."
-On the hardest years — and what keeps a founder going when the practical reasons run out.
+On persistence "There was a year I nearly shut Satynmag down.
+I did not because I could not imagine being the person who gave up on something Sri Lankan women needed."
+On the hardest years — and what keeps a founder going.

 On female empowerment "I did not want to talk about female empowerment.
 I wanted to build something that outlasted the conversation.
 That is why the awards exist."
-On founding the Satynmag Women Friendly Workplace Awards in 2021 — Sri Lanka's only women-focused workplace benchmark.
+On founding the Satynmag Women Friendly Workplace Awards in 2021.

 On late motherhood "Having my daughter at 9 years into two businesses taught me something the first time around did not — that you get better at fitting life in.
 Not easier.
 Better."
-On 2007 — the difference between first and second motherhood when you are also a founder.
+On 2007 — second motherhood when you are also a founder.

 Retro Entrepreneur Follow the full journey.